(Welcome, Instapundit readers.

 A lady known only as "Medium Latte" says that she prefers

-given just because she is a woman, although it’s
+not to accept help given just because she is a woman, although it’s

 tempting.